NORDIC STOCKS - Factors to watch on June 8

+* Pernix therapeutics - pernix and gsk had been in arbitration regarding claims related to treximet asset purchase agreement and supply agreement

-COPENHAGEN, June 8 The following stocks may be affected by newspaper reports and other factors on Wednesday:
+HELSINKI, June 8 The following stocks may be affected by newspaper reports and other factors on Friday:

 For more on the company, click on